ramensoftware/windows-11-start-menu-styling-guide/Themes/ModernStartMenu/README.md

-# ModernStartMenu (FluentStartMenu) theme for Windows 10 Start Menu on Windows 11
+# ModernStartMenu theme for Windows 10 Start Menu on Windows 11

 A recreation of the Sun Valley start menu for the Windows 10 Start Menu running on Windows 11